-One frequently asked question by students is how to properly cite a reference book, such as a dictionary or encyclopedia, in APA style.
+One frequently asked question by students is how to properly cite a reference book, such as a dictionary or encyclopedia, in APA format.
 Reference books are useful to supplement your research.
 However, you should use them primarily as a secondary sources to find more primary sources to back up your thesis.
-That will make for a stronger paper.
+That will make for a stronger APA 6 style paper.

 Creating an APA Citation